thenamangoyal/data-structures/assignment3/interpretation2/Readme.txt

 You can search multiple strings.
 Provide multiple search strings in P.txt and data in T.txt

-We offer you 3 options for the same.
-Eitehr using linear probing or separate chaining or cluster counting linear probing.
+We offer you 2 options for the same.
+Either using linear probing or separate chaining.

 There are four hash codes:
 1. Integer Casting (Code 0)